afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ### Defining concepts

- * [oAuth 2.0](https://oauth.net/2/): oAuth is a industry-standard protocol for authorization.
-In simple, you can protect so each users only access the endpoint you give him access to.
-The user authenticates given its credentials and is granted an access token.
+ * [oAuth 2.0](https://oauth.net/2/): oAuth is an industry-standard protocol for authorization.
+In simple terms, you can protect so each user only access the endpoint you give him access to.
+The user authenticates given it's credentials and is granted an access token.
 For every request he does after he must provide the token to prove his identity.

- * [The Chinchay Middleware](./middleware) will be in charge of inspect that the token is present, valid and that the user of that token has access to the given endpoint.
+ * [The Chinchay Middleware](./middleware) will be in charge of inspecting that the token is present, valid and that the user of that token has access to the given endpoint.
 The token is expected to be given as a [Bearer Token](https://stackoverflow.com/questions/25838183/what-is-the-oauth-2-0-bearer-token-exactly/25843058).

-* [thewall npm package](https://www.npmjs.com/package/thewall).
+* [TheWall npm package](https://www.npmjs.com/package/thewall).
 To actually define which user has access to which endpoints.

  * The [Access Module](./middleware#access) will be in charge of generating the access token, the token follows the [json web token standard](https://jwt.io/), by generating the token with [the jsonwebtoken npm package](https://www.npmjs.com/package/jsonwebtoken).
 Also will be incharge of filtering who has access to which data within a given endpoint.